dataforgoodfr/quotaclimat/README.md

 # 1. change to you main branch
 # 2. start test container and run "pytest -vv -k api" to rebuild the state of the DB
 # 3. rechange to your WIP branch and
-# 4. connect to the test container : docker compose exec test bash
+# 4. connect to the test container : docker compose up test -d / docker compose exec test bash
 poetry run alembic revision --autogenerate -m "Add new column test for table keywords"
 # this should generate a file to commit inside "alembic/versions"
 # to apply it we need to run, from our container